JustinMuci01/341-Language-Showcase/README.md

 # 341-Language-Showcase
-Bash programming language showcase as part of CS-341, Programming Language Design and Implementation, at UIC.
+Bash language showcase as part of CS-341, Programming Language Design and Implementation, at UIC.
 I ran the scripts in this order using Ubuntu running the Bash shell.

 make_directory.sh - This script creates a new folder in the current working directory called TEST_FILES.
 Within that folder, six files will also be made.
 Three of those files will be text files, and the other three will be .c files.